MadPonyInteractive/daw-tools/docs/DtCore/dbpm.md

   * `float`
   * `DawTools.DtCore.DSeconds`

+Sets DBpm.value If value is of type float or int|
 Returns current DBpm.value | If **value** is of type None, float or int Return seconds in value    | If **value** is of type DNoteValue